chuongmep/jupyter-forge/Readme.md

 # Description

-Jupyter Forge is a library that allows you can explore 3d viewer from Autodesk Platform Services bring into interactive of Jupyter Notebook.
+Jupyter Forge is a powerful library that seamlessly integrates Autodesk Platform Services with Jupyter Notebooks, enabling interactive 3D viewing and exploration within your notebook environment.

 ![](./docs/quick-demo.gif)